OCA/vertical-hotel/hotel_restaurant/README.rst

 hotel_restaurant
 ================

-This Module is for Hotel/Resort/Restaurant management.
+This Module is providing table booking facilities and Managing customers orders

 You can manage:

-* Configure Property,

-* Restaurant Configuration,
+* Restaurant Configuration (Food Item, Table)

-* Table reservation,
+* Table Reservation

+* Manage Food Orders

-* Generate and process Kitchen Order ticket,
+* Manage Kitchen Order ticket

+* Quick Table Reservation Facility With Its Food Order

+* Order's History In Hotel Folio

 * Payment

-* Different reports are also provided, mainly for Restaurant.
+* Different Reports are also provided, mainly for Restaurant.

 Bug Tracker